railsuser2014/openobject-doc-book-en/source/book/2/2_4_Leads/2_4_Leads.rst

    *List of leads to be handled*

 Leads are prioritized.
-The salespeople should ideally start at the top of the list.
+Salespeople should ideally start at the top of the list.
 They then open a form to describe the lead.
-At this stage they contact the suspect by email or phone and enter the result of the contact on the lead form.
+At this stage they contact the suspected customer by email or phone and enter the result of the contact on the lead form.

 They can then change the status of the lead to a state that depends on the response from the
-customer:
+suspect:

-* Cancelled: not to be followed as a lead,
+* ``Cancelled`` : not to be followed as a lead,

-* Waiting: waiting for a response from the suspect.
+* ``Waiting`` : waiting for a response from the suspect.

 Converting leads into customers or opportunities
 ------------------------------------------------

 If a lead is interesting you convert it into a partner in the system.
-To do that, push the button :guilabel:`Convert into a Partner`.
+To do that, push the button :guilabel:`Convert to Partner`.
 Open ERP opens a partner form with the information from the lead entered into it.
-At this stage you can complete more information such as the exact partner address and the contact details.
+At this stage you can add more information such as the exact partner address and the contact details.

-The created partner is automatically attached to the lead, which enables you to keep the complete traceability from the lead.
+The created partner is automatically attached to the lead, which enables you to keep complete traceability from the lead.
 To do that look at the second tab in the lead :guilabel:`History`.

 If the salesperson thinks that there is a real opportunity with the lead, following the contact, he can convert it into a sales opportunity using the button :guilabel:`Convert to Opportunity`.
-Open ERP then opens a window asking the title of the opportunity, the estimate revenue and the percentage success of converting to a sale.
+Open ERP then opens a window asking the title of the opportunity, the estimated revenue and the percentage success of converting to a sale.

 .. figure:: images/crm_lead_convert.png